After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 “They knew there would be consequences, but I think they calculated, of course taking China into account, that they could manage the international impact,” Kudo said.

-Min Joo Kim in Seoul contributed to this report.
+Min Joo Kim in Seoul and Julia Mio Inuma in Tokyo contributed to this report.